Previous Humanities Forum 1999-2020

 Hispanic Americans: The Cosmic Race – Marie Arana, writer

-The Worlds of Joseph Conrad: British Imperial Decline and the Dawn of Globalization (Webb Lecture) – Maya Jasanoff, Harvard University
+The Worlds of Joseph Conrad: British Imperial Decline and the Dawn of Globalization (Robert K. Webb Lecture) – Maya Jasanoff, Harvard University

 Electric Orisha: Race, Media, and Travel in Transnational Santeria (Africana Studies Research Colloquium) – Aisha M. Beliso-DeJesus, Harvard Divinity School